Learning Disability and Autism transformation

 What are we doing to transform these services?

-- We are focusing on reducing our reliance on specialist inpatient beds
+- Focusing on reducing our reliance on specialist inpatient beds

 - Building community infrastructure